rebeccabibye/newsment/README.md

 -leaving a page when you're not finished commenting or posting - give an error message "are you sure?"

--reply to other comments as well by automatically doing the @ thing -different search options
+-reply to other comments as well by automatically doing the @ thing

+-different search options

 -Help center/email/management

+-Maybe also track which news sites had the highest ratings? most support? least bias?